axonivy-market/ai-assistant/ai-assistant-product/README.md

 In the provided structure, the AI examines the case descriptions within the list and assigns the correct action number to proceed.
 This allows the AI to dynamically adjust its behavior based on different outcomes or states, ensuring a tailored response for various circumstances.

-- **cases**: A list of possible scenarios with corresponding actions.
+- **cases**: a list of possible scenarios with corresponding actions.

 ```json
 {